-Whilst Jules and I aren’t farmers, we support Sheila, a local former vet and all round lovely lady, to rehouse orphaned animals.
+Whilst Jules and I aren’t farmers, we support Sheila Greenwell, a local former vet and all round lovely lady, to rehouse orphaned animals.
 It’s great for our kids, and our guests love it too, so watch this space for our growing ‘posse’ of pets!

 We frequently hand feed the animals and if it fits with your plans, you’re welcome to join us and there’s no extra cost (for our in-house guests).

-From June until end October we do feeding generally on Tuesdays, Thursdays, Saturdays and Sundays at 8.00am at the feeding station in front of the office gate.
-You can always join if you’re running late, though be ware, animals wait for no-one!
+From June until end October we do feeding generally on Mondays, Wednesdays, Fridays, Saturdays and Sundays at 8.00am at the feeding station in front of the office gate.
+You can always join if you’re running late, though beware, animals wait for no-one!

 During school and public holidays we generally do the feeding every day, again at 8.00am.